-Excessive forms of anxiety such as generalised anxiety, social anxiety, or panic attacks can cause you considerable distress, significantly limit what you can do, and hold you back from achieving your fullest potential.
-However, you do not need to keep suffering in silence because anxiety can be successfully treated by seeing a psychologist with expertise in anxiety.
+Anxiety such as generalised anxiety, social anxiety, or panic attacks can cause you considerable distress, significantly limit what you can do, and hold you back from achieving your fullest potential.
+However, you do not need to deal with anxiety on your own.
+Anxiety can be overcome by seeing an Anxiety Psychologist for treatment.

 Do any of the following symptoms associated with anxiety and panic attacks apply to you?

 - Are you preoccupied by excessive worries which frequently affect you?

-- Have you had a stressful, worrying or frightening experience?
+- Have you had a worrying or frightening experience?

 - Do you feel overwhelmed and find it difficult to calm yourself down?